A miracle had happened and Elizabeth was pregnant!

-Tragically, Elizabeth felt a a failure because she was unable to have children and in her short prayer, we get a glimpse of the depth of her feeling as she talks about her ‘disgrace’.
+Tragically, Elizabeth felt a a failure because she was unable to have children and in her short prayer, we get a glimpse of the depth of her feeling as she talks about the disgrace that she felt.
 For years she had only known a twisted feeling of failure and embarrassment within but now she carried a child who was growing inside of her and she was so grateful to God for her miracle.

 Elizabeth experienced a complete turnaround from the depths of despair to ecstatic excitement.